-- Do you tend to make drinks going from left to right or right to left?
-Set your station up to match your natural tendencies.
+- Do you make drinks from left to right or right to left?
+Set up your station to match your natural tendencies.

-- If you’re known for your killer appletini, then set up a minibar with all the makings for that drink.
-If you have mixed drink specials, it makes sense to set up a station that includes the makings for your most popular mixed drinks.
+- If the bar is known for a killer appletini, set up a minibar with all the makings for that drink.
+If you have mixed drink specials, set up a station for your most popular mixed drinks.

-Second, before you know it, it’s closing time, you have a sink or two full of glasses, and who knows what the hell else to contend with.
-Not only have you added extra time to the end of your shift, you’ve also created a safety issue.
-If a glass at the bottom of the sink breaks but you can’t tell because there’s so much shit in it, you’re going to cut yourself.
-And that shit hurts and no one wants to deal with that.
+B. Not only do have you added extra time to the end of your shift, but you’ve also created a safety issue.
+If a glass at the bottom of the sink breaks, but you can’t tell because there’s so much shit in it, you’re going to cut yourself.

-You know how in martial arts and even yoga, every movement has a purpose?
-This same concept applies to tending bar.
+In martial arts and yoga, the movement has a purpose.
+This also applies to tending bar.
 If you have to run from one end of the bar to the other to find what you need to make a drink, you look like an idiot.
-And then if you’re dribbling mix or alcohol while pouring it, you look like an idiot with lousy aim making a mess that someone will have to clean up later.
-And by the end of the night when you get home, there will be no Netflix and Chill.
-Hell, there probably won’t be any Netflix cuz you’re going to be that effing exhausted.
+And then if you’re dribbling mix or alcohol while pouring, you look like an idiot with the lousy aim.

-It’s time to conjure up your inner sensei and Slow.
-Down.
-Gather all the items you need, then make the drink.
-Carefully pour the mixes and spirits into the tumbler or glass.
-Make it look like art.
-A zen experience.
-Like you’re the goddamn Yoda of mixology.
-At first, it might feel awkward and like it takes too long.
-But once you realize that slowing down means you make less of a mess when making the drink, and patrons are tilting their heads to the side as you methodically and precisely add the ingredients, you’ll see it’s worth it in the end.
-And if the station is set up in an efficient manner as we talked about above, that makes it all the better.
+This isn’t a race.
+Slow down.
+Gather the items you need, then make the drink.
+Carefully pour the mixes and spirits into the glass.
+Get Zen.
+At first, it might feel awkward, and like it takes too long.
+Once you realize that slowing down means you make less of a mess when making the drink, you’ll see it’s worth it in the end.

 See?
-It ain’t that hard or that deep to set up a station that works with you and not against you.
-You’re going to have your hands full dealing with drunk morons and entirely too many replays of “All I Want for Christmas.”
+It isn’t that hard to set up a station that works with you and not against you.
+You’re going to have your hands full dealing with drunk people anyway – the last thing you want is your setup adding to the mayhem.